Are you looking for a counselor that “gets” you?

 Do you want someone to really talk with you about your medication?

 Tired of feeling unheard?

 We are here to help you with stress, depression, anxiety, ADHD, postpartum depression and more.
-Maybe you don’t know what you need; you just know you need to feel better.
-Our Nurse Practitioners are caring professionals who can provide psychiatric medication and counseling.
+Maybe you don’t know what you need.
+You just know you need to feel better.
+Our Nurse Practitioners and Social Worker are caring professionals who provide psychiatric medication and counseling.

 What we do:

 Nurtured Well, LLC is a full service mental health practice offering diagnosis, psychiatric medication management, and psychotherapy.
-After an extensive evaluation, we co create a treatment plan with you to address your concerns.
+After an extensive evaluation, we co create a treatment plan with you addressing your concerns.
 Common conditions we treat include depression, anxiety, bipolar, ADHD, and postpartum depression and anxiety.
-However, we believe most in treating symptoms, not diagnosis.
+However, we believe most in treating people, not diagnosis.
 You are so much more than a diagnosis.

 Who we are:

 We are a group of psychiatric mental health nurse practitioners (PMHNPs) and a clinical social worker (LCSW-C).